AP Explains: Why Ethiopia is suddenly on brink of civil war

 NAIROBI, Kenya (AP) — Suddenly Ethiopia appears on the brink of civil war, threatening the stability of one of the world’s most strategic regions, the Horn of Africa, and the fracturing of one of Africa’s most powerful and populous countries.

-But the crisis in Ethiopia, a key U.S. security ally, has been building for months, and “it has been like watching a train crash in slow motion,” Dino Mahtani with the International Crisis Group said this week.
+But the crisis in Ethiopia, a key U.S. security ally, has been building for months.
+According to the deputy director of the International Crisis Group’s Africa program, Dino Mahtani, “it has been like watching a train crash in slow motion.”
 Now Ethiopia’s Prime Minister Abiy Ahmed, awarded the Nobel Peace Prize last year for sweeping political reforms, faces the sharpest consequences yet of the country’s recent shifts in power.

 Here are key reasons for the international alarm: